saadsohail9898/product-management-system/Product Management System.md

 - Loading indicators are displayed during API calls
 - Basic error logging is implemented using NLog
 - Added support for a product image URL field and display
+- Implemenetd Gradient theme Homepage with static content and buttons to naviagte to Products list
 ## Project Structure

 ### Backend